In the world of chatbots, time flies fast.

-Due to their more straightforward functionality and use of the existing messaging platforms, chatbots take less time to develop – you can have one ready just in an hour if you use Chatfuel.
+Due to their more straightforward functionality and use of the existing messaging platforms, it takes less time to develop a chatbot – you can have one ready just in an hour if you use Chatfuel.

-Of course, custom chatbots take longer.
-You can expect the development to take from two to six month, depending on the complexity of the bot and technologies used.
+Of course, custom chatbot development takes longer.
+You can expect the chatbot development to take from two to six month, depending on the complexity of the chatbot and technologies used.

 Mobile apps, on the average, take about eight to nine months to develop, but this includes all preparatory steps, such as market research, UI/UX design, planning, etc.

 In a mature market, the product has reached its peak growth, and the supply is more or less equal to the demand.
 At the mature stage, it becomes difficult for the product to gain new customers, and businesses shift the focus at user retention strategies.